 For each instructor, all classes (both CTE and NON-CTE) must be entered into the database separately.
 The database will then calculate the instructor's CTE percentage.
 If one instructor teaches the same class for multiple periods, each instance should be entered individually.
 To be considered CTE, a class must be listed in the current Program Approval.
 This includes such classes as Cooperative Education (COOP), On the Job Training (OJT) and Applied Academics courses.
-The only course that may be offered for credit and not counted in the CTE percent would be a student aide/student assistant class.
-If a CTE instructor teaches a student aide/assistant class this should be omitted from the CTE percent calculation unless it is listed on a valid program approval.
+The only course that may be offered for credit and not counted in the CTE percent would be a student aide/student assistant class unless it is listed on a valid program approval.
+Advisory or homeroom (or any equivalent) for which transcripted credit is assigned must be entered as NON-CTE.
 District staff should ask the appropriate CCCS Program Director to determine which specific classes are claimable if it is not clear from the courses listed on the program approval.